10 Tips on Booking More Meetings

 Want to get more sales?
 Book more meetings and you will succeed.
 In this blog post, I go through some tips to help you keep your calendar full.

 Conventionally, all meetings have been booked only by phone.
 It is still one of the most important sales tools we have.
-Anyhow, there are way too many, way too potential prospects that we will never reach by phone.
+Anyhow, there are way too many potential prospects that we will never reach by phone.
 I’m sharing here some tips on how to boost your booking not only by phone but in other ways as well.

-The Good Old Phone.
-Always handy, easy to use… But no respectful person can always answer your calls.
+Always handy, easy to use… But not everyone can always answer your calls.

 As the messages pop on peoples’ mobile devices during meetings as well, texting is one of the best ways to reach your prospects these days.